Material Science Q & A

 Questions & Answers Regarding Material Science

-A question and answer session with some intersting facts and answers to some of the most common questions about Materials Science
+A question and answer session with some interesting facts and answers to some of the most common questions about Materials Science

 Question Many fibers are synthesized from a petrochemical base (from oil---a fossil fuel).
 Is it possible to make a comfortable, durable polo shirt from fibers that are synthesized from corn, a completely renewable chemical feedstock?